pcaversaccio/meth/README.md

-# 🔥 In Mojo We Trust
+# 🔥 In Mojo We TRust

 > The moment you Rust, you should look for your Mojo 🔥.